johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 Now navigate up to the **pi** folder and select **Paste** from the Edit menu.
 The **MEW** folder has now been moved up into the **pi** folder.

-**Do not change anything inside the MEW folder**
-If you change anything inside the MEW folder it my break the application.

 If you want to, you may now go back to your **Downloads** folder and delete the ZIP file: **MyEtherWalletOffline-master.zip**.
 You may also delete the extracted folder: **MyEtherWalletOffline-master**.
 You will not need these anymore.
+To delete a file or folder - click on the item and then under the Edit Menu click Remove.

+**Do not change anything inside the MEW folder**
+If you change anything inside the MEW folder it my break the application.

 #### Change the Chrome Browser Settings So That MyEtherWallet Will Run When Chrome Starts.
 Open the **Chrome** browser by clicking the second icon from the top left on the **Start Bar**.